The Problem: Physics Computing Is Locked Behind HPC

 Patent Pending - U.S. Provisional Patent Application No. 63/970,430

-Beta users receive full access to all GDBS modules at no cost for one year.
-In exchange, beta users must cite GDBS in all published work, presentations, and reports that utilize GDBS outputs:
+Research users receive full access to all GDBS modules at no cost for one year.
+In exchange, research users must cite GDBS in all published work, presentations, and reports that utilize GDBS outputs:

 Computational analysis performed using GDBS (Geometric Database Solution), developed by VaultSync Solutions Inc. https://gdbs.getvaultsync.com

-Annual Re-enrollment: Beta access must be re-requested each year.
+Annual Re-enrollment: Research access must be re-requested each year.
 Enrollment is not automatic and is subject to review.

-Revocation: VaultSync Solutions Inc. reserves the right to revoke beta access at any time, with or without notice.
+Revocation: VaultSync Solutions Inc. reserves the right to revoke research access at any time, with or without notice.

 Academic & Student Pricing Eligibility

 Academic pricing is available to verified academic personnel.
-Like beta users, academic and student licensees must cite GDBS in all published work.
+Like research users, academic and student licensees must cite GDBS in all published work.

 Academic Pricing (60% off)